SpacyCV/EL2020/README.md

 # Spring 2020 Embedded Linux Class.

-This is a python script using the DH11 temperature sensor and a touch sensor to make a light blink and read out the temperature when ever athe touch sensor is activated.
+This is a python script using the DH11 temperature sensor to read the temperature and humidity every 60 seconds and store this information in a log file, along with the date and time of the reading.
+A light will also blink to correspond with every reading taken.

 This script is in Python 3

 Diode pin = 27
-Touch Sensor pin = 26
 Temperature Sensor pin = 17